jakub-zarembinski/CKA-Certification-Course-2025/Day 35/README.md

 ---

-## Authorization Flow When Node, Webhook, and RBAC Are Used Together
+## Authorization Flow When Node, Webhook Authorizer, and RBAC Are Used Together

 **Requirements:**